better-internet/radworks-grants/grants/README.md

 ## FAQs

-*Q: Does the Radicle Grant Program assist with taxes involved in payments?*
+*Q: Does the Radworks Grant Program assist with taxes involved in payments?*

 A: No. Any tax or other compliance is the responsibility of the grantee.